Leticia-Franca/Libft/README.md

 **this is the first brick to build your forte**

 ### But what does it mean?
 Well, it means you won't deliver this and just put it aside.
-Actually, you'll need this library regularly in your future projects.
+You'll need this library regularly in your future projects.
 In fact, this is the truth with most of the projects. **Brick by brick**, we can say.

 Therefore, let's do a summary of the functions, just so you can *level up* rest assured: